 Dear Ms. Deeble.

 Cruise and ferry executives have difficult jobs, I suspect.
-You have to effectively deal with labor disputes, increasing fuel costs, and prices wars with your competitors in an increasing difficult economy.
+You have to effectively deal with labor disputes, increasing fuel costs, and price wars with your competitors in an increasing difficult economy.
 What a headache.

 In addition to managing the financial pluses and minuses of your businesses, cruise executives like you also have to timely and effectively respond to public criticism when things go wrong on the high seas.
 But many maritime CEO’s, who are well educated and highly experienced in business and accounting matters, suffer from an inability to manage their company’s reputation when they face public scrutiny.